AdobeDocs/campaign-standard.en/help/administration/using/syncwithlaunch-faq.md

 1. Save it and let the workflow sync run again.

-1. Only then the property will appear in **[!UICONTROLReady to Configure]** state in Adobe Campaign and can now be configured.
+1. Only then the property will appear in **[!UICONTROL Ready to Configure]** state in Adobe Campaign and can now be configured.

 ## I want to configure a mobile property in Adobe Campaign.
 Will I have to wait for the technical workflow to sync between Adobe Launch and Adobe Campaign?